We've found 42 private personas you've imported. How would you like to use them in this study?

 - Adapted SCOR Model (Supply Chain Operations Reference): The full SCOR model is extensive, but we will adapt its core logic—Plan, Source, Make, Deliver—to systematically dissect and compare the pharmaceutical supply chain in each system.

-This multi-framework approach provides a holistic view.
+Applicability of Frameworks: This multi-framework approach provides a holistic view.
 The Comparative Policy Analysis framework provides the high-level structure for comparing the systems.
 The Adapted SCOR Model allows for a granular, operational diagnosis of the supply chain vulnerabilities.
 Finally, the 4 A's Framework grounds the entire analysis in its most important consequence: the real-world impact on patients, which is the core of the health equity question.

 A. Web Search Plan